iamjackslayer/backbone-fundamentals/backbone-fundamentals.md

 #### Chainable API

 Speaking of utility methods, another bit of sugar in Backbone is its support for Underscore’s `chain()` method.
 Chaining is a common idiom in object-oriented languages; a chain is a sequence of method calls on the same object that are performed in a single statement.
-While Backbone makes Underscore's array manipulation operations available as methods of Collection objects, they cannot be directly chained since they return arrays rather than the original Collection.
+While Backbone makes Underscore's array manipulation operations available as methods of Collection objects, they cannot be directly chained since they return arrays rather than a collection.

 Fortunately, the inclusion of Underscore's `chain()` method enables you to chain calls to these methods on Collections.